apache/petri/README.md

 - [Pelican Configuration](pelicanconf.py) -- pelican configuration
 - [ASF YAML build](.asf.yaml) -- ASF infrastructure instructions

-Check out [Developer Guide](DEVELOPER.md) to get started contributing.
+See the [Developer Guide](DEVELOPER.md) for details about GitHub actions, frameworks, and other tooling.